baldpanda/dog_breed_classifier/README.md

 ## Evaluation
 * metric used for evaluation is multi class log loss
 * the submission file should contain the id of the test image as well as the predicted probability for each of the 120 breeds for a given image

+## Training
+Have trained a basic CNN for 3 epochs.
+Have tried to train the model for more epochs locally, but I'm not able to on my current machine.
+Plan is to use SageMaker to build a advanced model.